Health & Benefits

 Along with an income limit, the SSI program has a limit on assets or "resources."
 To qualify for SSI, the limit on resources is $2,000 for an individual or $3,000 for a couple.

-Resources mean anything you own that has value, including:
+Resources mean anything you own that has value, including but not limited to:

 • Cash,